 If you really want your dance community to thrive and offer you more and more in return, then funding is needed to build the dance infrastructure (schools, party venue & better dance floors, DJs & music, staff, licenses, etc).
 By investing in your dance scene, is, in fact, investing in yourself.

-I know many photographers, videographers, DJs, teachers and smaller event organisers that makes very little or no money (it doesn’t even cover the cost of equipment investments or time spent), and barely cover the running costs such as food, travel, and accommodation so you could all enjoy lower-cost dancing events.
+I know many photographers, videographers, DJs, teachers and smaller event organisers that make very little or no money (it doesn’t even cover the cost of equipment investments or time spent), and barely cover the running costs such as food, travel, and accommodation so you could all enjoy lower-cost dancing events.
 Most of these contributors have another professional career that pays their monthly bills.

 However, in my personal opinion, I seriously think it’s unsustainable in the long run and deeply impacts future development.
-My reason is that the business is now modeled on goodwill and set the expectations of Social Dancers to expect amazing festivals at the expense of others’ sacrifice and contribution to keep prices low.
-This also meant anyone who hopes, wish or want to make a decent living out of doing any of these roles to build a dance community becomes very difficult.
+My reason is that the business is now modeled on the goodwill and set the expectations of Social Dancers to expect amazing festivals at the expense of others’ sacrifice and contribution to keep prices low.
+This also meant anyone who hopes, wish or wants to make a decent living out of doing any of these roles to build a dance community becomes very difficult.

 Some of these issues are self-inflicted because Contributors try their hardest to make it affordable and please everyone, but at the same time, it’s like shooting yourself in the foot because there would be insufficient capital for steady expansion.

 There are alternatives options, which some social dancers had complained about;

 - Packing more people into venues with inadequate space to dance or oversubscribed workshops.

 - Charge more for extras.